cdelorme/csideanime.com/docs/design/services/upload-system.md

 ## data design considerations

 We would need each record to have a `name` and a `url`.
 Optionally they would have `tags` and `disabled`.

+_Upload limitations are still under consideration.
+Common limitations include file size, and file type.
+Ideally we should have no file size limit, or a moderately high file size limit (unless uploads is abused).
+Mimetype detection can be used server-side to verify file types, and reject file uploads as needed, although support for images, text/word/pdf documents, and possibly compressed files would be ideal, videos would be a nice addition as well._